In this article, we’ll talk about how to wish your friends “Good Luck” in Korean.

 Korean “Good Luck” – Phrases and Words

 Here are other useful phrases and words related to “Good Luck” in Korean.
-Practice using them today!
+Practice using them to wish or say good luck to others today!

 “Good luck with your test” in Korean